veroanalytic/66-days-of-data/log.md

 But I little by little, there are additional things that I'm picking up that I either forgot, or never learned during my initial pass at learning Python.

 This is a marathon not a sprint, so I will continue to take it slower but with consistency.

+Thoughts after the gym: I think I like this routine.
+- Finish work
+- Have dinner
+- Study for a bit, digesting food, and record #66daysofdata challenge
+- Go to gym
+- Continue studying until tired
+We'll see if I can keep this up

 **Link to work:**